 “How you have helped him who has no power!
 How you have saved the arm that has no strength!
 How you have counseled him who has no wisdom, and plentifully declared sound knowledge!”

-We need mercy.
-The mercy that means we don’t get what we deserve.
-The mercy that saw Jesus take on the full cost, the actual proper and true sacrifice, the only one that matters – Now and then, for all time.
+Mercy means we don’t get what we deserve.
+Mercy saw Jesus take on the full cost of our sin, the actual proper and true sacrifice, the only one that matters – Now and then, once for all time.

 Hallelujah, what a Saviour!